xybFight/NAR4TSP/README.md

 The PyTorch Implementation of *Arxiv-2308.00560 -- "Reinforcement Learning-based Non-Autoregressive Solver for Traveling Salesman Problems"*[pdf](https://arxiv.org/abs/2308.00560).

-This manuscript has been accepted by TNNLS in Oct 2024, and the lastest version will be updated in Arxiv.
+This manuscript has been accepted by TNNLS in Oct 2024, and the lastest version has been updated in Arxiv.

 <p align="center"><img src="./main.jpg" width=95%></p>